How to Easily Adjust Font Size in Seaborn Plots

 Seaborn plot with specific font size

-Notice that the font size for each element in the plot has increased dramatically.
+Notice that the font size for each element in the plot has increased dramatically, confirming the global effect of the font_scale parameter.

 Example 2: Change Font Size of Specific Elements in Seaborn Plot

-The following code shows how to change the font size of specific elements in a Seaborn plot:
+The following code shows how to change the font size of specific elements in a Seaborn plot by interacting directly with Matplotlib functions:

 import pandas as pd